Manufacturing Visa Sponsorship Jobs in Vermont

 Which manufacturing companies sponsor visas in Vermont?

 Vermont's largest visa sponsors include GlobalFoundries (semiconductor manufacturing in Essex Junction), Kaman Composites (aerospace materials in Bennington), Casella Waste Systems (waste management equipment), and food manufacturers like Ben & Jerry's and Cabot Creamery.
-Medical device companies like Beta Technologies in Burlington and precision manufacturers throughout the Champlain Valley also sponsor H-1B and other work visas for engineering and technical positions.
+Medical device companies like Beta Technologies in Burlington and precision manufacturers throughout the Champlain Valley also sponsor H-1B visa and other work visas for engineering and technical positions.

 Which visa types are most common for manufacturing roles in Vermont?